TZstatsADS/Fall2018-Proj3-Sec1-grp2/README.md

 	+ Unfinisehd: SVM, Random Forest

 + Feature extraction:

++ FeatMat:
 	+ ![image](figs/featmat_calc.png)
 	+ ![image](figs/Feature%20Extraction.png)
-+ FeatMat: Instead of using for loops, we instead defined a particular direction, and then we tried to find a neighbor in that direction for every point in the whole matrix and subtracted that value from the corresponding center point.
+	+ Instead of using for loops, we instead defined a particular direction, and then we tried to find a neighbor in that direction for every point in the whole matrix and subtracted that value from the corresponding center point.
 For example, in picture above, if the middle point is 5, then the value in its upper left direction should be 1-5. if the middle point is 6, then it should be 2-6.
 We could then move the matrix to the opposite direction, which is lower right.
 After calculating (the new matrix – the original matrix), we could get the values from the upper left direction.
 We applied the similar idea 8 more times and get the featmat.

 + LabMat:
 	+ ![image](figs/labmat_calc.png)
 	+ ![image](figs/Feature%20Extraction2.png)
+	+ We successfully discovered the relationship between the two matrices above.
+For example, by extracting and aligning the 4 red pixels into one column, we are able to construct the LabMat matrix.

 **Model Comparison**